abyanmajid/info1111-project-cc18-2/README.md

 ## Making changes

-If you use Overleaf, you can simply copy paste whatever you've made in Overleaf to `changes/main.tex`
+If you use Overleaf, you can simply copy paste the LaTeX you have written in Overleaf to `changes/main.tex`

 ## Updating this repository with the changes you made